“Did you just laugh out loud?” Vicki asked, in some alarm.

 Haw!
 Good for Psmith.
 Serves the little bitches right for landing a contract with Mercury Records while they were still in high school.

 It just wasn’t fair.
 People on the coasts hogged all the breaks and deals; they had access to so many cool clubs and happening venues.
 While you, stuck Out Here, were forced to settle for next to nothing.
 The City’s northern ‘burbs were overlaid with blight.
-Fourth Fork Alley in Emery Ridge had gone bust during the recession.
+Fourth Fork Landing in Multch Township had gone bust during the recession.
 B.Ginnings in Schaumburg didn’t always check IDs, but it employed goonish bouncers with mob connections.
 And Vanderlund’s only boast was a pathetic stripmall discotheque called “The Vinyl Spinnaker.”

 (“Spittlecure,” Robin always rephrased it.)